 Following the river Douro switching from one bank to the other as we leave weave our way through vineyard after vineyard, what a relaxing day.
 Its then onto the sweeping twist and turns all the way to Breganca.

 Day 7 –

 From the Parque natural de Montesinho heading back into Spain riding the high mountain pass into Ponferrada and onto Leon for the night.
 Motorcycle touring is about riding, scenery, roads, and people.
 Sometimes there is nothing more to say about a day, its all in the experience.

 Leon to Pechon (175 miles)

-After a great night in Leon we make our way back into the Picos today, up past the Dam at Embalse del Porma following the banks of the lakes round to Riano for a lunch break and a garage with the best view in Europe.
-Lunch, it’s over the mountain top with its stunning road surface and views for hundreds of miles.
+After a great night in Leon we make our way back into the Picos today, up past the Dam at Embalse del Porma following the banks of the lakes round to Riano for a lunch break, and a garage with probably the best view in Europe.
+On to our afternoon and it’s over the mountain top with its stunning road surface and views for hundreds of miles.
 We drop down towards Potes via hairpin bends and fast sweepers tracing the mountain side.
 Back into Cantabria, passing through the Parque Natural Fuentes Cabrionas Y Fuente Cobre and the Valles Altos del Nansay Y Saja Y Alto Campoo on our way to the Cantabria Coast for the nights rest and more vino and tapas.

 Day 9 –

 Today we hit the Pots n Pans route for one last blast in the Picos before cutting back up to Torrelavega and heading for the dock in Santander to catch the ferry home.
 Leaving ourselves an hour to view the six hundred odd bikes waiting to board the Pont Aven for the crossing back to Portsmouth is a must.

 Day 10 –